Real-Serious-Games/C-Sharp-Promise/README.md

 What about a promise that has no result?
 This represents an asynchronous operation that promises only to complete, it doesn't promise to yield any value as a result.
 This might seem like a curiousity but it is actually very useful for sequencing visual effects.

-To achieve this there is an non-generic implementation of Promise. `Promise` is very similar to `Promise<T>` and implements the same, except non-generic, interfaces: `IPromise` and `IPendingPromise`.
+For this there is a non-generic version of Promise. `Promise` is very similar to `Promise<T>` and implements the same, except non-generic, interfaces: `IPromise` and `IPendingPromise`.

-`Promise<T>` functions that affect the value, such as `Transform`, have no relevance for the non-generic promise and have been removed.
+`Promise<T>` functions that affect the resulting value, such as `Transform`, have no relevance for the non-generic promise and have been removed.

 As an example consider the chaining of animation and sound effects as we often need to do in *game development*: